Overtime Rule Changes

 Regional Haze Rule

 The Lubbock Chamber of Commerce is challenging the EPA’s federal takeover of the regional haze air permitting process in court to help protect Texas businesses from a likely $2 billion cost to implement.
 By teaming up with the Texas Association of Business, the U.S. Chamber and 25 other Chambers from across Texas, the Lubbock Chamber is seeking to intervene in support of a lawsuit against the EPA filed by the State of Texas.
+On July 15, the U.S. Court of Appeals for the Fifth Circuit stayed implementation of the regional haze air permitting process in Texas and Oklahoma.

 What is an intervenor?